Is Monster Beverage Corporation (MNST) a Keeper?

 Sponsored

+The average price from analysts is $101.30, which is $20.59 above the current price.
 MNST currently public float of 377.44M and currently shorts hold a 1.28% ratio of that float.
-Today, the average trading volume of MNST was 2.77M shares.
+Today, the average trading volume of MNST was 2.76M shares.

 MNST’s Market Performance

-MNST stocks went up by 0.67% for the week, with a monthly drop of -6.52% and a quarterly performance of -14.58%, while its annual performance rate touched -12.88%.
-The volatility ratio for the week stands at 3.12% while the volatility levels for the past 30 days are set at 3.44% for Monster Beverage Corporation.
-The simple moving average for the period of the last 20 days is -3.06% for MNST stocks with a simple moving average of -14.36% for the last 200 days.
+MNST stocks went up by 8.28% for the week, with a monthly jump of 0.04% and a quarterly performance of -11.28%, while its annual performance rate touched -9.28%.
+The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 3.48% for Monster Beverage Corporation.
+The simple moving average for the period of the last 20 days is 3.03% for MNST stocks with a simple moving average of -9.48% for the last 200 days.

 Analysts’ Opinion of MNST